Coherent Stemming interface

 allLang = [minBound .. maxBound]

-is needed as input for a query that we perform from the backend, then I would suggest that we create newtype wrappers so that what we use in the frontend is uncorrelated to the concrete backend type we end up working with.
-Getting rid of All
+If All is needed as input for a query that we perform from the backend, then I would suggest that we create newtype wrappers so that what we use in the frontend is uncorrelated to the concrete backend type we end up working with.
+Getting rid of All means that we can precisely map each language to a particular stemming algorithm, which would also solve the problem that at the moment we are assuming that most of the document corpus is in english and therefore not using the correct stemming algorithm where we should.

 @anoe What do you think?